dsaborg/sequence/README.md

 The Sequence library is a leaner alternative to sequential Java 8 Streams, used in similar ways but with a lighter step, and with better integration with the rest of Java.

-It aims to be roughly feature complete with sequential `Streams`, with some additional convenience methods.
+It aims to be roughly feature complete with sequential `Stream`s, with some additional convenience methods.
-In particular it allows easier collecting into common `Collections` without having to use `Collectors`, better handling of `Maps` which allows transformation and filtering of `Map` `Entries` as first-class citizens, and tighter integration with pre-Java 8 by being implemented in terms of `Iterable` and `Iterators`. `Sequences` go to great lengths to be as lazy and late-evaluating as possible, with minimal overhead.
+In particular it allows easier collecting into common `Collection`s without having to use `Collector`s, better handling of `Map`s which allows transformation and filtering of `Map.Entry` as first-class citizens, and tighter integration with pre-Java 8 by being implemented in terms of `Iterable` and `Iterator`s. `Sequence`s go to great lengths to be as lazy and late-evaluating as possible, with minimal overhead.

-`Sequences` use Java 8 lambdas in much the same way as `Streams` do, but is based on `Iterables` and `Iterators` instead of a pipeline, and is built for convenience and compatibility with the rest of Java.
+`Sequence`s use Java 8 lambdas in much the same way as `Stream`s do, but is based on `Iterable`s and `Iterator`s instead of a pipeline, and is built for convenience and compatibility with the rest of Java.
 It's for programmers wanting to perform common data processing tasks on moderately small collections.
-If you need parallel iteration or are processing over 1 million or so entries, use parallel `Streams`.
+If you need parallel iteration or are processing over 1 million or so entries, you might benefit from using a parallel `Stream` instead.

 ```Java
 List<String> evens = Sequence.of(1, 2, 3, 4, 5, 6, 7, 8, 9)